MDPFuzz: Testing Models Solving Markov Decision Processes: Evaluation

-When testing the DNN models of DNN-based ACAS Xu, we observe that during the first four hours, the performance of the two setups is close because DNN-based ACAS Xu is simpler than other scenarios, and its model's input dimension is small (only 5).
-Furthermore, we find that many crashes in DNN-based ACAS Xu occur because of certain ``dangerous'' initial states, where two airplanes, when not turning ahead, will inevitably collide in the future.
-By using these initial states, \tool\ can find crashes even when not using sequence density.
-However, after four hours, \tool\ can hardly find any new crashes, without the sequence density guidance.
+When testing DNN-based ACAS Xu, we observe that during the first four hours, the performance of the two setups is close because the environment of DNN-based ACAS Xu is simpler than other scenarios, and its model's input dimension is small (only 5).
+However, after four hours, \tool\ can hardly find any new crashes, without the sequence freshness guidance.
 It terminates soon since it runs out of seeds without increasing any cumulative rewards.
-In contrast, with the sequence density guidance, \tool\ can proceed further and find 37 more crashes in the following eight hours.
-Given that the initial seed corpus for both settings is the same, we deem it efficient to use the state sequence density to guide \tool\ in testing the DNN models of DNN-based ACAS Xu.
+In contrast, with the sequence freshness guidance, \tool\ can proceed further and find 37 more crashes in the following eight hours.
+Given that the initial seed corpus for both settings is the same, we deem it efficient to use the state sequence freshness to guide \tool\ in testing the models of DNN-based ACAS Xu.